esp8266/Arduino/doc/esp8266wifi/bearssl-client-secure-class.rst

 However, there are cases where you will not know beforehand which CA you will need (i.e. a user enters a website through a keypad), and you need to keep the list of CAs just like your web browser.
 In those cases, you need to generate a certificate bundle on the PC while compiling your application, upload the `certs.ar` bundle to SPIFFS or SD when uploading your application binary, and pass it to a `BearSSL::CertStore()` in order to validate TLS peers.

 See the `BearSSL_CertStore` example for full details as the `BearSSL::CertStore` requires the creation of a cookie-cutter object for filesystem access (because the SD and SPIFFS filesystems are presently incompatible with each other).
-At a high level in your `setup()` you will call `BearSSL::initCertStore()` on a global object, and then pass this global certificate store to `client.setCertStore(&gCA)` before every connection attempt to enable it as a validatiaon option.
+At a high level in your `setup()` you will call `BearSSL::initCertStore()` on a global object, and then pass this global certificate store to `client.setCertStore(&gCA)` before every connection attempt to enable it as a validation option.

 Supported Crypto
 ~~~~~~~~~~~~~~~~